CliMA/ClimateMachine.jl/docs/src/HowToGuides/Common/MoistThermodynamics.md

 7. Auxiliary functions for diagnostic purposes, e.g., other thermodynamic quantities
     * `liquid_ice_pottemp` (liquid-ice potential temperature)

-A moist dynamical core that assumes equilibrium thermodynamics can be obtained from a dry dynamical core with total energy as a prognostic variable by including a tracer for the total specific humidity `q_tot`, using the functions, e.g., for the energies in the module, and computing the temperature `T` and the liquid and ice specific humidities (`q.liq` and `q.ice`) from the internal energy `e_int` by saturation adjustment.
+A moist dynamical core that assumes equilibrium thermodynamics can be obtained from a dry dynamical core with total energy as a prognostic variable by including a tracer for the total specific humidity `q.tot`, using the functions, e.g., for the energies in the module, and computing the temperature `T` and the liquid and ice specific humidities (`q.liq` and `q.ice`) from the internal energy `e_int` by saturation adjustment.

-## Interface
+## Usage

 Users are encouraged to first establish a thermodynamic state with one of our [Thermodynamic State Constructors](@ref).
 For example, we would construct a moist thermodynamic state using